Satyam122394/2019-Parliamentary-Election-Analysis/README.md

 ## Visualization

-The report is divided into three pages as shown in the attached **"Power BI Dashboard Screenshots"** file.
-A screenrecodring has been attached for better appreciation of the features of the dashboard.
+The report was divided into three pages as shown in the attached **"Power BI Dashboard Screenshots"** file.
+In addition to this, a screenrecodring has been attached for better appreciation of the features of the dashboard.

 The following features were used in the visualizations
 - Controlled Interactions
 - Hierarchials drilling of data up and down